planetfederal/workshops/workshops/geoserver/style/source/design/style.rst

 Style
 =====

-The design choices made to represent content is the subject of cartography.
-The style used when rendering data into a visualization is the result of these decisions.
+The design choices made to represent content is a key aspect of cartography.
+The style used when rendering data into a visualisation is the result of these choices.

 The Open Geospatial Consortium standard for recording style is divided into two parts: